Series Review – The Lyra Novels by Patricia C. Wrede

 RELATED: Film Review – Willow

-The violence was brief, to make a point to the characters and to us that yes, we can all be better.
+The violence was brief, to make a point to the characters, and us that yes, we can all be better.
 The Lyra Novels by Patricia C. Wrede is a worthwhile adventure to take.
 You’ll probably love three of the novels and like two of them.
 At least that’s how it worked out for me.

 Content Note: There is some violence, both performed on and by our characters.
 Characters also die.
 But it’s not too graphic.